 Hired in 2016, McKay has worked as an aviation planner, an airport planner, and as an operations specialist for the Fort Wayne International Airport.
 He is a certified pilot and has training in aircraft rescue firefighting, incident command systems, airport security, airport geographic information systems and fraud detection and prevention.

-McKay is a certified member of the American Association of Airport Executives and is currently serving as the Secretary/Treasurer of the Montana Airport Management Association.
+McKay is a member of the American Association of Airport Executives and has earned their prestigious Accredited Airport Executive (A.A.E.) designation.
+He is currently serving as the Secretary/Treasurer of the Montana Airport Management Association.

 McKay has a Master’s of Science in Aerospace from Embry-Riddle Aeronautical University and a Bachelor’s degree from Rocky Mountain College in Aviation.

 As a fourth generation Montanan and a native to the area, Daniel has a great love for the Flathead Valley.
 Even though he has flown in and out of Glacier Park International Airport many times, he never expected this is where his career would “land”.